Quick Summary

 Step 5: Optimize the system for performance and scalability by indexing the frequently-used columns to improve the query speed.
 And use appropriate table structures and data types to optimize storage and retrieval.

 You can use database design tools or diagrams to visualize relationships and ensure clarity.
 Make sure you follow standard naming conventions for tables and columns for better readability.
-You can also consult with Laravel development services for designing the database for your CRM.
+The same structured and scalable approach can be applied if you plan to build a property listing app with Laravel, where efficient data models and relationships play a critical role.

 Create the User Interface